-ITEM: Now I know what you are thinking because I was thinking it too.
+Now I know what you are thinking because I was thinking it too.
 It's got to be silver vermeil, right?
 Well, wrong.
 And wrong as to the time period.
 I'll explain.
 This is a filigree mourning pendant - reliquary - relic that was probably purchased during a trip to the Holy Land - the design is common and was produced right up to the 1960s (heck, maybe it is even made today) but mostly in silver, NOT gold!
-And the pendants found in the 60s usually just had stones front and back - not a back area that was covered with glass so as to set a small token of a loved one, in this instance, a small piece of hair.
-So with this thought, the piece is Victorian.
-And being gold, it means the piece was meant to sell to a "person of means".
-Anyway, here it is.
-A love knot (so to speak) set with a small turquoise cab to the front and a beveled glass piece covering a small bit of hair to the back.
-The piece has darkened with age (yes, gold tarnishes after about 100 years) but the jump ring to the top is still very much tarnish free (very yellow).
+And the pendants found in the 60s usually just had stones front and back - not a back area that was covered with glass so as to set a small token of a loved reliquary or mourning pendant on the underside.
+So with all this info in hand, may I offer this very dark gold filigree love knot pendant that bears a natural turquoise cab on one side and a beveled glass panel with a bit of hair on the other.
+Being gold, this piece was sold to a "person of means" and not to someone of the middle classes.

 Metal Content: 18K Gold.
 There is no hallmark as is the norm with a lot of Victorian gold pieces, none that I can spot.
 Frankly there's not much room to put one.
 Metal was lightly tested in 3 different places to assure gold content AND as of 4/1/19 was professional assayed as 18K gold by Elemetal Refinery of St. Louis, Mo.

 Size: From top of bale (NOT jump ring) to bottom measures just a little over 1-1/4"; width is 1-1/8".